 Adobo Slow Roasted Pork seasoned with my homemade Adobo Seasoning roasted for 4 - 12 hours depending on which temperature you pick and how much time you have.
 Absolute perfection!
 The juiciest tastiest pork ever!

-The pork is cooked covered in a Dutch oven(affiliate link) then the cover is removed an hour before the end of the cooking time allowing the top to darken and turn crispy.
+The pork is cooked covered in a Dutch oven for 4 - 12 hours - depending on what temperature you use.
+Then the cover is removed an hour before the end of the cooking time to allow the top to darken and turn crispy.